senzing-garage/aws-cloudformation-ecs/docs/senzing-demo-user-vpc-hosted-zone/README.md

 ### AccountID

 1. **Synopsis:**
-   AWS account from which Cloudformation was deployed.
+   The AWS account ID used to create the AWS Cloudformation.

 ### CertificateArn